hakkudeus/Air-Alert/Readme.md

 package

 As stated before, I have some plans to make the app independent from external executables and their stuff, but it might take a while.

+## Date and Time

+>It is necessary to have the correct date and optionally the time.

+>If you have an incorrect date set on your PC, the program will exit with an according message.
+Date is being used in calculation that is displayed on the screen and data receiving, thus having wrong date will corrupt it.
+On the other hand, time may be set to any value if it meets the current day frame.

+>While running the app on pre-AT system and/or for example MS-DOS 3.10, make sure the date and time is being saved to your clock chip and you have the corresponding utilities to address the chip.

+>Even though you are able to set the date before the real one, the calculation will succeed, but the data will be still corrupted.
+The app does not check the date and time using network, it is up to you.

+To prevent garbage data, I have added a kill-switch that exits the program if the year is set to less than 2023 (in newer versions, it's set to 24.02.2022).

 # Pre-packaged contents
 If you have decided to download a pre-built package by me, you may have noticed it comes in two variants (since v.
 1.0.1):